-As with any sustainable building development, steps need to be put in place to make sure that mechanical systems such as heating, cooling and energy production stay at the forefront of technology as it emerges.
-Edward says that that the Solo District project is unique in this way, that the mechanical systems in place are both upgradeable and adaptable to other sources of renewable energy such as solar or wind.
+As with any sustainable building development, steps need to be put in place to ensure the mechanical systems are future-proofed.
+Edward says that that the Solo District project is unique in this way because the mechanical systems in place are both upgradeable and flexible enough to plug-in other sources of renewable energy such as solar or wind.

-With the first of the four buildings close to finishing construction and the second building having laid its foundations, Fēnix Energy continues to work with the project design teams to optimize the thermal energy utility.
+With the first of the four buildings close to completion and the second building having laid its foundations, Fēnix Energy continues to work with the design teams to optimize the thermal energy utility.